Hurricane Camille: Aftermath

-Insured losses from the storm were estimated to be at least $135 million.
+Total insurance payments following the storm were estimated at $225 million.
 Most insurance policies in the affected areas did not cover damage due to flooding or waves, and ultimately, only 20% of flood damage was covered by insurance.
 The lack of flood insurance became a major obstacle to redevelopment, especially in low-lying areas of Harrison County.
 The hurricane affected local economies.
 Economic activity in Harrison County spiked following the storm, with a significant increase in sales of lumber and building materials.
-However, much of this increase occurred in rural areas outside the cities of Biloxi and Gulfport.
+Most of the new housing construction was in rural areas of the county outside of Biloxi and Gulfport.
 Unemployment in the county spiked to 12% the month after the storm and did not return to pre-Camille levels until August 1970.

 Long-term redevelopment was overseen by the Department of Commerce, which contributed $30 million towards planned and coordinated redevelopment of affected areas.
 NOAA Weather Radio was expanded to coastal locations during the 1970s, based upon recommendations made by the Department of Commerce in September 1969.
+The lack of adequate aircraft observation during Camille's rapid intensification led to the Super Constellation planes being retired on August 25, 1969, to be replaced with Lockheed WC-130.
 The devastation of Camille, following a series of other damaging hurricanes, led engineer Herbert Saffir and then-NHC director Robert Simpson to develop the Saffir–Simpson scale.
 In 1973, the hurricane hunters and their associated reconnaissance aircraft relocated to Keesler AFB, following the closure of their previous headquarters in Ramey, Puerto Rico.
 Concerns about the adequacy of aerial weather reconnaissance after Camille led to the U.S. Air Force and NOAA taking steps to modernize their reconnaissance aircraft.
 Prior to Camille, only two communities had been made eligible for the National Flood Insurance Program.
 In December 1969, the National Flood Insurance Act of 1968 was amended with an emergency program to extend federally subsidized flood insurance to communities that had not undergone rate making studies.
-Partly due to Camille's aftermath and the need for more federal coordination, the United States Congress passed the Disaster Relief Act of 1974.
-Five years later, President Jimmy Carter issued an executive order establishing the Federal Emergency Management Agency (FEMA).
+Partly due to Camille's aftermath and the need for more federal coordination, the United States Congress passed the Disaster Relief Act of 1969.
+This was followed by the Disaster Relief Act of 1970, which removed the American Red Cross as the lead volunteer organization, a position it held since 1905.
+Congress later passed the Disaster Relief Act of 1974, which required training for state and local emergency management agencies.
+In 1979, President Jimmy Carter issued an executive order establishing the Federal Emergency Management Agency (FEMA), consolidating federal disaster agencies.